zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

 ## Section 2-Generate an SSH Key Pair

 If you already have an ssh key pair, you may use that to connect to your environment.
+Based on your laptop config, choose the appropriate step to connect to your instance.

 ### For MAC Users ###